dainst/idai-field/desktop/src/manual/manual.en.md

 </div>

-##### Dimensions
+##### Dimensions, weights and volumes

-Fields of the input type "Dimension" are list fields, each of which can contain several dimension entries.
-A dimension entry consists of the following subfields, for which a separate column is created for each dimension:
+Fields of the input types "Dimension", "Weight" and "Volume" are list fields, each of which can contain several entries.
+An entry consists of the following subfields, for which a separate column is created for each entry:

 * *inputValue*: The measured numerical value.
-* *inputRangeEndValue*: The second measured numerical value, if it is a range dimension.
+* *inputRangeEndValue*: The second measured numerical value, if it is a range.
 * *inputUnit*: The unit of measurement.
-Possible values: *mm*, *cm*, *m*.
+Possible values: *mm*, *cm*, *m* (Dimension) / *mg*, *g*, *kg* (Weight) / *ml*, *l* (Volume).
-* *measurementPosition*: Field "As measured by".
+* *measurementPosition*: Field "As measured by" (only for dimensions).
+The identifier of a value from the valuelist configured for the field must be entered.
+* *measurementScale*: Field "Measured with" (only for weights).
 The identifier of a value from the valuelist configured for the field must be entered.
 * *measurementComment*: Comment, multilingual text field.
 * *isImprecise*: Specification "Imprecise".
 Possible values are: *true* (yes), *false* (no).